bee0520/DS/README.md

 There are 3 notebooks available here to showcase work related to the above questions.

 - Ratio for each Month
-- the Factors that Affect Price
+- Number of Reviews with Price
+- what are the other factors affect the price
 - Price_Prediction

 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.